AlmasB/CI517/lectures/lecture2/PITCHME.md

 ### Lecture 2 - C++ Basics (Cont.)

+> "Fifty years of programming language research, and we end up with C++?" - Richard A. O'Keefe

 - Pass by _value_, _reference_ and _address_
 - Stack / heap
 - Smart pointers